nawfelsekrafi/pomodoro/README.md

 <h3>Pomodoro</h3>
-<p>I wanted to be more focused and productive in my work and study specially that developers are long life learners😅 ..</p><p>In addition nowadays companies are competing to steal your attention and time.<p>
+<p>- My story with this project is that I wanted to be more focused and productive in my work and studies because, obviously, developers are life-long learners😅.</p>
-<p>Also i have no full web application to show up my skills so I started and coded first the Pomodoro Timer, then the project get bigger and bigger and I added other features like the Ability to save working time, Add, delete and modify projects,  and obviously the ability the create accounts..</p> That is it 😀😊 this is the story behind MY Project POMODORO 😁
+<p>The fact that companies are now competing to win your time and attention can be debilitating.</p>
+<p> That's why I created a full web application,
+starting with the Pomodoro Timer then the project get bigger and I ended up adding other features such as:</p>
+* Keeping record of working time<br>
+* Adding, deleting and modifying projects<br>
+* Creating a dashboard page<br>
-I hope it will be useful ..
+* Managing accounts.</p> That is it 😀😊 this is the story behind MY Project POMODORO 😁 I hope it will be useful ..
 <h3>
  - Docs and demo 💎: <a src="https://nawfelsekrafi.github.io/pomodoro-doc/" target="_blank"> Click Me 😁</a>